MarcosLealSierra/MarkTheStripper/templates/shell/.vim/pack/plugins/start/YouCompleteMe/README.md

 Our policy is to support the Vim version that's in the latest LTS of Ubuntu.
 That's currently Ubuntu 20.04 which contains `vim-nox` at `v8.1.2269`.

-For neovim users, 0.4.4 is required.
+For neovim users, our policy is to require the latest released version.
+Currently, neovim 0.5.0 is required.

 NOTE: Minimum compiler versions have been increased
 ----------------------------------------